raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 #### login
 You should log in as an admin.
 Press a human like icon in the upper left corner to log in.
 ![initial](./image/1-2.png)<br /><br />
-Default admin account is Username "admin" and no Password.
+Default admin account is Username <em><strong>"admin" and no Password</strong></em>.
 As an admin, you can setup motioneye's camera, resolution, motion detection, storing videos, etc.
 ![initial](./image/1-4.png)<br />

 #### add camera